-Contact us on 020 7527 4140 and choose option 3, or at email@example.com and we can chat through the options.
-You may also be entitled to £500 for each spare room that you give up and up to £400 to help you with removals.
+Alternatively, email firstname.lastname@example.org and we can chat through the options.
+You may also be entitled to £500 for each spare room that you give up, and up to £400 to help you with removals.

 We can help and advise you on:

 - bidding for a transfer to a smaller council or housing association property on the Home Connections website

 - clearing your property of unwanted furniture and carpets

 There are different ways that you could downsize to a smaller home, depending on your circumstances:

 - Apply for a transfer as an 'under-occupier'.
 You will have a higher priority on the transfer list.

 - Swap homes with a family who need a larger home through a mutual exchange.
 Many more people get the home they want by swapping rather than through the transfer list.
 You can choose where you want to move to, and it can be very quick.
 If you have 200 points or less this is probably your best option.